-- Short circuit control: A good portable charger should have it’s circuit fully insulated to prevent short circuit.
+- Short circuit control: A good power bank should have it’s circuit fully insulated to prevent short circuit.
 (Short circuit means touching of wires)

 - Temperature control: The ideal power bank should have a kind of temperature control such that once it hits a particular temperature, it shuts down to cool off.

-If one or more of these are not built into the portable battery, the chances of a likely explosion in the future are high.
+If one or more of these are not built into the power bank, the chances of a likely explosion in the future are high.

-What can cause a power bank to explode could be traced to us – the users.
+Sometimes, what can cause a power bank to explode could be traced to us – the users.
 How do you handle your power banks?
-Exposing them to high temperatures or humidity can lead to what can cause explosion .
-Overcharging of power banks is bad practice, especially when it doesn’t have surge protection like we explained above.
+Exposing power banks to high temperatures or humidity can lead to what can cause explosion .
+Overcharging of power banks is bad practice.
+Especially when it doesn’t have power protection like we explained above.
 Other bad practices include spilling water on it or leaving it near a heated area, like under the sun.

 Now that you know the things that can make a power bank explode, you should take steps to avoid those things.
 For starters, be wary of dirt cheap power banks, as they are likely to have faulty or poor quality batteries and wiring.